When do tickets go on sale?

 What is the ticket policy for Mason Gross students?

 Students at the Mason Gross School of the Arts are encouraged to attend events.
 We offer discounted student tickets for most paid events.
 We do not offer student discounts for events that cost $5 or less.
-Free events are numerous and do not require tickets.
+Free events do not require tickets.
 No tickets are required for Visual Arts gallery exhibitions.
 Click here for the Mason Gross Student Rush/Complimentary Ticket Protocol and Policy.
 Click here for the Complimentary Ticket Request Form.

 What is your refund policy?